- MFA + Māori embassy legalisation handled in-house

 Why NYC Legal & Notary for Power of Attorney (POA) → Māori

-• Bilingual case manager.
+- Bilingual case manager.
 One person handles your file end-to-end; ask questions in Thai, English or via your preferred language.

-• Confidentiality by default.
+- Confidentiality by default.
 Files are encrypted at rest, deleted from working storage 90 days after delivery, and never used as AI training data.

 Using your Māori document abroad

-By the time your file has passed through every gate of this pipeline, the destination Māori counter is being handed exactly the format their internal checklists expect.
+First-pass acceptance by the destination Māori authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

-• Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.
+- Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.

-• Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.
+- Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.

 FAQ